 Prohibiting user root from logging in using SSH

 Set the value of the PermitRootLogin field in the /etc/ssh/sshd_config file to no. In this way, user root cannot directly log in to the system using SSH.

-The user needs to log in to the system using a common account in SSH mode, add the common user to the wheel group, and then switch to the root user.
+You need to log in to the system as a common user using SSH and then switch to user root.

 Strong SSH encryption algorithm

 The MACs and Ciphers configurations of SSH services support the CTR and SHA2 algorithms and do not support the CBC, MD5, and SHA1 algorithms.

 Some early Xshell and PuTTY versions on Windows do not support aes128-ctr, aes192-ctr, aes256-ctr, hmac-sha2-256, and hmac-sha2-512 algorithms.
 Ensure that the latest PuTTY (0.63 or later) and Xshell (5.0 or later) are used.